Working with food outlets

 • encourage staff and visitors to ask for healthier options from the outlet.

-Hospitals with staff menus and cafes based on their inpatient menu often change their menu daily.
 To plan a healthy menu for each day of the week, first classify your food and drink items online using FoodChecker.
-Then use this rotational menu planner (Excel spreadsheet) to ensure you provide the correct percentage of GREEN, AMBER and RED foods and drinks on the menu each day.
+Then use our rotational menu planner (Excel spreadsheet) to ensure you provide the correct percentage of GREEN, AMBER and RED foods and drinks on the menu each day.

 Simply add each item and its classification to the planner, then plan each day’s menu in line with the Healthy Choices guidelines.